ziruihao/fancy-css-workshop/README.md

 :bulb: *Don't forget to submit these on Canvas!*

 * [ ] Why use CSS to add effects to your site instead of JavaScript?
 When might it be better to use JavaScript?
-* [ ] Why add fancy styling to your site at all?
-When could fancy effects be useful?
+* [ ] What do the percentages within keyframes animations mean?
+How do you set how long the animation should take to run?

 ## Resources